Marvin's Room (film): Release and reception

 The film had a limited U.S. theatrical release on December 18, 1996, followed by a wide U.S. theatrical release beginning in January 1997.
 In Australia, the film was released theatrically during May 1997, while in the United Kingdom, it was released on June 20, 1997.
 In February 1997, it screened at the Berlin International Film Festival, before receiving a German theatrical release in June 1997.
 It also screened at the Moscow International Film Festival in July 1997, where it won the Golden St. George award.

 It grossed $12.8 million in the United States and Canada, and $30 million worldwide.

 Critical response

-Marvin's Room holds an 84% approval rating on review aggregator Rotten Tomatoes, based on 49 reviews, with an average rating of 6.7/10.
+Marvin's Room holds an 83% approval rating on review aggregator Rotten Tomatoes, based on 48 reviews, with an average rating of 6.7/10.
 The website's critical consensus reads: "Marvin's Room rises above the pack of dysfunctional family dramas thanks to an impeccable cast that includes Meryl Streep, Diane Keaton, and Leonardo DiCaprio."
 Metacritic gave the film a score of 68 out of 100, based on 20 critical reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on a scale of A+ to F.